 Texas Landlord Rights and Responsibilities

-According to Texas law, Texas landlords have the right to:
+According to Texas landlord-tenant law, Texas landlords have the right to:

 • Collect rent on the agreed-upon monthly date and charge late fees for late rent payment.